nnirror/facet/README.md

 	- example:
 		- `foo bar [1 2 3 4].reduce(2); // 1 3`
 ---
+- **rerun** ( _num_ )
+	- reruns the datum and operations preceding the rerun command, appending the results of each iteration to the pattern.
+If the commands that are bein rerun have elements of randomness in them, each iteration of rerun will be potentially unique.
+This is different than dup(), where each copy is identical.
+	- example:
+		- `foo bar [phasor(1,random(10,50,1))].rerun(random(1,6,1)); // run a phasor between 2 and 7 times total, where each cycle will have a random number between 10 and 50 values in its cycle.`
+---
 - **reverse** ( )
 	- returns the reversed pattern.
 	- example: